Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 Network management systems process highly sensitive operational data including performance metrics, failure patterns, and capacity utilization.
 MCP systems that learn from this data could inadvertently expose sensitive information through model inversion attacks or membership inference.
 An attacker with access to model outputs could potentially reconstruct network topology, identify traffic patterns, or infer the existence of specific network segments.

+# Operational Consideration

+This section outlines operational aspects of MCP with Network management requirements as follows:

+-  *Function-Specific MCP Servers*: As the number of tools continues to grow, servers must be categorized to maintain proper architecture and performance, adapting to different network management scenarios, such as network log analysis, device configuration management, energy consumption management, and security operations.
+-  *Secure and Scalable Architecture*: Implement stringent security measures to ensure only authorized AI models and users can access and control network resources via MCP.
+As the number of network devices increases, a scalable architecture should be designed to ensure system performance.
+-  *Automated Workflows*: Leverage MCP to enable LLM-coordinated multi-tool automation, supporting common management such as real-time monitoring, diagnostics, and fault remediation, reducing operator workload.

 --- back